virtualzzf/RSLocator/README.md

 Source code and data set of my thesis submitted to Nanjing University of Posts and Telecommunications for the degree of master of engineering

 #Prototype System
 The file folder "RSLocatorSystem" is the prototype system in my thesis.
 It's a MyEclipse project.
-You can import it into your MyEclipse and run it.
+You can import it into your Eclipse and edit it.

 #Trial
 The file folder "trial" contains data set and source code of trials in my thesis.